soryy708/il-bank-account-validator/README.md

 </script>
 ```

-The file you need is inside the 'build' folder.
-There's also a minified version.
+If you need to support browsers that don't support JS-Modules (like Internet Explorer, Safari iOS <10.3), you can instead use a bundler like [Webpack](https://webpack.js.org/).